averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

 ### `Copy`
 Currently, this command is only available in `BloomFilter` class, not in `RedisBloomClient`.

-It copies all data sored in the key specified in the `BloomFilter` class into `key` target, basically it combines one `scanDump` with a `loadChunk` on the fly in each iteration until all data are consumed from the BloomFilter object `key` source and inserted in the target `key`.
+It copies all data stored in the key specified in the `BloomFilter` class into `key` target, basically it combines one `scanDump` with a `loadChunk` on the fly in each iteration until all data are consumed from the BloomFilter object `key` source and inserted in the target `key`.